NWA Women's Pacific/NEO Single Championship

 The NWA Women's Pacific/NEO Single Championship was a women's professional wrestling championship contested primarily in NEO Japan Ladies Pro-Wrestling.

 Being a professional wrestling championship, it was not won via direct competition; it was instead won via a predetermined ending to a match or awarded to a wrestler because of a wrestling angle.
+The championship was represented by two belts: the National Wrestling Alliance Women's Pacific Championship, designed in the style of the men's world title's 10 Pounds of Gold design, and the NEO Single Championship, whose design was based on the Big Gold Belt.

 There were a total of 23 reigns by 13 wrestlers.
 The first champion was Yoshiko Tamura, who defeated Nicole Bass to win the title.
 The title was retired on May 25, 2011, after NEO had closed its doors.